 In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office Agency.
 As such, authorities are expected to make a provision for these amounts.
-The total provision at 31st March 2022 has been calculated at £4.711m (£6.148m at 31st March 2021).
+The total provision at $31^{st}$ March 2023 has been calculated at £3.756m (£4.711m at $31^{st}$ March 2022).

-The business rates shares payable to preceptors for 2021/22 were estimated before the start of the financial year and these sums have been paid in 2021/22 and charged to the Collection Fund in year.
+The business rates shares payable to preceptors for 2022/23 were estimated before the start of the financial year and these sums have been paid in 2022/23 and charged to the Collection Fund in year.

-The total non-domestic rateable value at 31^{st} March 2022 was £139.060m, compared to £138.566m at 31^{st} March 2021.
+The total non-domestic rateable value at $31^{st}$ March 2023 was £141.120m, compared to £139.060m at $31^{st}$ March 2022.
 The national non-domestic rate multiplier for the year was 51.2p for properties with a rateable value in excess of £51k and 49.9p for properties with a rateable value lower than £51k, this remained the same from the previous year.

-The increase in income from Business Ratepayers during 2021/22 reflects the reduction of retail, hospitality and nursery reliefs granted to support business as part of the Government response from the impact of Covid 19 compared to 20/21.
-The Collection Fund deficit will be recovered in future years, in accordance with the respective legislative requirements.
+The increase in income from Business Ratepayers during 2022/23 reflects the reduction of retail, hospitality and nursery reliefs granted to support business compared to 21/22.
+The Collection Fund surplus will be shared in accordance with the respective legislative requirements.